 Supervisor is responsible for ensuring that equipment that may become contaminated with blood or OPIM is examined prior to servicing or shipping.
-Such equipment shall be decontaminated as necessary, unless he or she demonstrates that decontamination is not feasible, or will interfere with a manufacturer's ability to evaluate failure of the device.
+Such equipment shall be decontaminated as necessary, unless he or she demonstrates that decontamination is not feasible, or interferes with manufacturer's ability to evaluate failure of the device.